Man’s Best Friend:

 But could you really trust him?
 As in rely on him?
 Was there any actual substance there?

-More to the point, could you have trusted him not to get some bright idea after the big conference is over, and all the communal decisions agreed upon, and to foul up everything for everybody else by going off half-cocked on some “cunning plan” of his own?
+More to the point, could you have trusted him not to get some bright idea after the big conference is over, and all the communal decisions agreed upon, and then to foul up everything for everybody else by going off half-cocked on some “cunning plan” of his own?
 Had he even finally learned that lesson?

 To all appearances, the answer to that is; no, probably not.

-But it was screamingly obvious that something had gone very wrong for Sirius Black between the point that we saw him in the hospital wing at the end of GoF and the opening of OotP about six weeks later.
+But it was screamingly obvious that something had gone very wrong for Sirius Black between the point that we saw him in Hogwarts’s hospital wing at the end of GoF and the opening of OotP about six weeks later.

 Because it was only six weeks that had passed between those two points for him.
 Not three years as it was for us.